 Initially, only the mother can feel the movement of the baby.
 But later on, as the pregnancy progresses, even others who touch the womb can feel them.
 Whether you are a first-time mother or a second-time mother, the feeling of your baby moving around inside you can just be overwhelming.

-How Do The Baby’s Kicks Feel Like?
+What Do The Baby’s Kicks Feel Like?

 Recall that ‘butterflies in the tummy’ or fluttering feeling?
 That’s how you are likely to feel when the baby first moves.
 Mothers can differentiate between the feeling of the baby’s movements and gas bubbles.
 Initial baby movements include kicking, twisting, turning, or rolling.
 These movements become stronger as your baby develops (2).